deckeeper/reddit_wallpaper/README.md

 # reddit_wallpaper
-Download wallpapers from reddit.com/r/wallpapers and reddit.com/r/wallpaper with just a click of the button.
+Download wallpapers from reddit.com/r/wallpapers and reddit.com/r/wallpaper with just a click of a button.

 The repo contains 2 php files, one to download images and put them in a folder(images) and one to download images in a form of a zip archive.